What is a balanced scorecard?

 Businesses do get rated for how they engage their customers and their target market.
 By doing so, business analysts can take a snapshot of how a company treats its consumers.
 From customer care to product development, each is rated and reviewed.

-The higher the rate is, the better the company treats its customers through providing amazing service and by retaining consumers instead of losing them to competitors.
+The higher the rate is, the better the company treats its customers by providing amazing service and by retaining consumers instead of losing them to competitors.

 Either way, a well-maintained company has higher marks than usual when it comes to the organizational capacity part of the scorecard.

-One of the heaviest sub-metric out of organizational capacity is employee engagement.
+One of the heaviest sub-metrics out of organizational capacity is employee engagement.
 Workers are undoubtedly one of the most important aspects of a company.
 Without a labor force, a business cannot possibly thrive.